Pirates gone wild, special tea and those “MicMac Rotary Blues”—weird and wonderful Halifax miscellany.

 8. In 1912, people gathered in the Orpheus Theatre on Granville Street to watch 1,000 feet of “motion photographs” called Scenes Incidental to the Awful Titanic Disaster.

 9. There are some 32 Volvos on the floor of the Bedford Basin.
-They sunk in 1969 after the container ship that was transporting them sustained water damage.
+Workers dumped them there in 1969 after the container ship that was transporting them sustained water damage.

 10. On February 18, 1919, six popular Chinese restaurants on Gottingen, Brunswick and Barrington streets were attacked and looted by hundreds of rioters.
 Newspaper editorials blamed returned soldiers, bootleggers and even German spies.